Don't Change: Reception

 In February 2014, after the Channel 7 screening of INXS: Never Tear Us Apart mini-series, "Don't Change" charted again in Australia via download sales.
 It peaked at #92 on the ARIA Singles Chart.

 In 2017, the song was selected for preservation in the National Film and Sound Archive's Sounds of Australia collection.

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Don't Change" was ranked number 28.

+In a retrospective review, Allmusic described the song as "one of the best rock songs of the 1980s".

 Music video

-The music video, directed by Scott Hicks, was originally planned to be filmed on an airport runway, in South Australia, but was cancelled due to a bad weather and filming took place in a nearby airport hangar.
+The music video, directed by Scott Hicks, was originally planned to be filmed on an airport runway, in South Australia, but was cancelled due to bad weather and filming took place in a nearby airport hangar.

 Hutchence knew Hicks, and had performed on two songs included on the soundtrack of an earlier feature film directed by him, Freedom.
 The two tracks, "Speed Kills" and "Forest Theme", were written by Don Walker (Cold Chisel).
 "Speed Kills" was Hutchence's first solo single and was released by WEA in early 1982.